eerimoq/asn1tools/README.rst

    >>> foo.decode('Question', encoded)
    {'id': 1, 'question': 'Is 1+1=3?'}

-See the `examples`_ folder for additional examples
+See the `examples`_ folder for additional examples.

 Contributing
 ============